cncf/project-template/contributor-ladder.md

 <!--TODO: project leads to fill in exact details of this role for your project-->
 Description: An Organization Member is an established contributor who regularly participates in the project.
 Organization Members have privileges in both project repositories and elections, and as such are expected to act in the interests of the whole project.

-An Organization Member must meet the responsibilites and has the requirements of a Contributor, plus:
+An Organization Member must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include:
     * Continues to contribute regularly, as demonstrated by having at least [TODO: Number] [TODO: Metric] a year, as demonstrated by [TODO: contributor metrics source]. <!-- Example: "as demonstrated by having at least 50 Github contributions per year, as shown by Devstats"-->
 * Requirements:
-    * Must have successful contribitons to the project, including at least one of the following:
+    * Must have successful contributions to the project, including at least one of the following:
         * [TODO: Number] accepted PRs,
         * Reviewed [TODO: Number] PRs,
         * Resolved and closed [TODO: Number] Issues,